 His wife Hannah died the same year shortly after her husband.

-In Hannah’s will five living children are mentioned, Mary married to Frederick Pearce, James, Catherine, John and Hannah.
+In Hannah’s will five living children are mentioned, Mary married to Frederick Pearce from San Francisco, James, Catherine, John and Hannah.
 So it appears that Eugene is deceased by 1872 and perhaps Micheal James is being called James.
 Money is given to John Vincent, Mary and Hannah.
 Michael James, Catherine and Eugene are not included.

 Their son John Vincent McSweeney married my gggrandmother Sarah Ann O’Regan on June 4 1871 at St Peters and Pauls Catholic Church in Emerald Hill.
 She was 19 and John 21 and a teacher.